Bank of Japan ← Can you read it?

 With the depreciation of the yen, the number of foreign visitors to Japan has been increasing recently.

-Tips are in your wallet. 。 。
+Tips in your wallet. 。 。

 https://ja.wikipedia.org/wiki/%E6%97%A5%E6%9C%AC%E9%8A%80%E8%A1%8C

-Citation: From wikipedia
+Citation: From Wikipedia

 https://www.boj.or.jp/about/education/oshiete/history/j02.htm

-Citation: Bank of Japan website
+Citation: Bank of Japan Website

 Nihonginko is not a misuse